Finding ideas, some would say, is the easy part but seeing them through is where it gets tricky!

 What’s next?: These people strive to see what’s next.
 Constantly looking for betterment and positive change.
 Very clear, highly engaged and always learning new ways so that they are not left watching others make those changes that propel organisations forward.

-Maybe it’s time to open your eyes and your ears to those around you and find those lions among your team(s).
+Maybe it’s time to open your eyes. listen to those around you and find those lions among your team(s).

 Coaching to Success help organisations succeed through change and more often than not, it’s through your own ‘Intrapreneurs’ so contact Neil on 07761 187238 or email firstname.lastname@example.org to arrange a free, no obligation consultation and discuss what benefits change will bring.